-Type Application

-Gauging To ensure freedom from obstruction

-Foam (or soft pig) Dewatering

-Removal of fine, loose debris and dust

-Rubber disk or cup Dewatering

-Removal of loose debris

-Wire brush Removal of pipe scale

-Removal of adhered particles and rust

-Scraper Removal of pipe scale

-Removal of adhered particles and rust
+Туре Application Gauging Ensuring freedom from obstruction Foam (or soft pig) Dewatering Removal of fine, loose debris, and dust Rubber disk or cup Dewatering Removal of loose debris Wire brush Removal of pipe scale Removal of adhered particles and rust Scraper Removal of pipe scale Removal of adhered particles and rust

-In general, pigs will be fabricated from materials that might not be totally compatible with oxygen, particularly those made of foam or rubber.
-It is therefore important to ensure as far as possible that if materials such as foam or rubber are used, they will not adhere to the pipe wall or remain as fragments in the pipeline.
-The removal of any such particles or fragments can only be achieved by a high velocity gas purge (see 6.3.7 and 6.4.6).
-However, the correct selection and use of pigs to suit the anticipated condition of the internal surface of the pipe at the various stages of cleaning will minimize the likelihood of damage to the pigs and contamination of the piping system.
-It is also important that the pigs, the associated launching/receiving traps, and other equipment are compatible with the solvents and cleaning agents to be used and have been cleaned to oxygen service standards.
+In general, pigs are be fabricated from materials that might not be totally compatible with oxygen, particularly those made of foam or rubber.
+Therefore, it is important to ensure as far as possible that if materials such as foam or rubber are used, they will not adhere to the pipe wall or remain as fragments in the pipeline.
+The removal of any such particles or fragments can only be achieved by a high velocity gas purge (see 6.3.7 and 6.3.8).
+However, the correct selection and use of pigs to suit the anticipated condition of the internal surface of the pipe at the various stages of cleaning can minimise the likelihood of damage to the pigs and contamination of the piping system.
+It is also important that the pigs, the associated launching / receiving traps, and other equipment are compatible with the solvents and cleaning agents to be used and have been cleaned to oxygen service standards.

-Note: If pigs are to be used for cleaning the piping system their use should be considered at the design stage to ensure among other things the correct bend radius is specified.
+NOTE If pigs are to be used for cleaning the piping system, their use should be considered at the design stage to ensure, among other things, the correct bend radius is specified.